-The fear of increased rates, however, should not prevent you from seeking the legal help you need to pay for injuries you didn’t cause.
-Any rate increases you might experience will usually pale compared to the financial recovery you will obtain from filing a claim.
-Further, if you are not at fault in an accident and your insurance rates increase, any decent insurance broker should be able to find multiple carriers that wouldn’t be foolish enough to penalize you.
+If the other driver caused the crash, your rates should not increase.
+But if they do, any rate increases will usually pale compared to the financial recovery you will obtain from filing a personal injury claim.
+Further, if you are not at fault in an accident and your insurance rates increase, any decent insurance broker should be able to find multiple carriers that wouldn’t be foolish enough to raise your rates.

 Illinois Is a Fault State

+The state of Illinois adheres to the traditional fault-based system that many other states follow.
 Illinois is a tort liability state, which means that you claim an accident on the at-fault driver’s insurance.
 In our experience, most insurance companies will not increase your rates if the accident is not your fault, especially for your first accident.

 Car Insurance May Not Increase